-Sign up for the National Do Not Call Registry.
-It’s free, your number is never taken off the list, and it will at least stop law-abiding solicitors.
-It’s for both cellphones and landlines.
+Put your cellphone and landline numbers on the National Do Not Call Registry.
+It’s free, and it will at least stop law-abiding solicitors.

-If you’ve been on the Do Not Call Registry for a month or longer and are still getting calls, file a complaint with the FTC.
-This may seem like a waste of time, but it doesn’t take long, and enough complaints can get policy changed.
+If you’ve been on the Do Not Call Registry for a month or longer and are still getting calls, file a complaint with the Federal Trade Commission.
+This may seem like a waste of time, but it doesn’t take long, and enough complaints could get policy changed.

 Finding a financial adviser you can trust doesn't have to be hard.
 A great place to start is with SmartAsset's free financial adviser matching tool, which connects you with up to three qualified financial advisers in five minutes.
 Each adviser is vetted by SmartAsset and is legally required to act in your best interests.